 2021 | Dr. Shruti Deshpande |

-The Academic Service-Learning Faculty Development Mini Grant is intended to support the integration of service experiences with the curricular objectives of existing and new course offerings.
-The grant in the amount of $1,000.00 is intended to help faculty develop new and expand existing academic service-learning initiatives for the upcoming academic year.
+The Community Engaged Learning Faculty Development Mini Grant is intended to support the integration of service experiences with the curricular objectives of existing and new course offerings.
+The grant in the amount of $1,000.00 is intended to help faculty develop new and expand existing community engaged initiatives for the upcoming academic year.
 Individual class initiatives/projects are encouraged.
-However, preference will be given to proposals that develop sustainable, long-term AS-L projects which last at least one year, and can originate within a department, a college or across colleges within the University.
+However, preference will be given to proposals that develop sustainable, long-term CEL projects which last at least one year, and can originate within a department, a college or across colleges within the University.

 Eligibility